SIDM Concerto: Compilation and Data Release of Self-interacting Dark Matter Zoom-in Simulations: Conclusions

 \section{Conclusions}

-We have presented SIDM Concerto: $14$ high-resolution cosmological DM--only zoom-ins run in both CDM and strong, velocity-dependent SIDM models favored by recent small-scale structure anomalies.
-This compilation builds on previous CDM~\citep{Nadler220902675,Buch240408043} and SIDM~\citep{Yang221113768,Nadler230601830,Nadler241213065} simulation suites.
+We have presented SIDM Concerto: $14$ high-resolution cosmological DM-only zoom-ins run in both CDM and strong, velocity-dependent SIDM models favored by recent small-scale structure anomalies.
+This compilation builds on previous CDM~\citep{Nadler220902675,Buch240408043} and SIDM~\citep{Nadler230601830,Nadler241213065,Yang221113768} simulation suites.
 SIDM Concerto enables studies of SIDM (sub)halo populations over an unprecedented dynamic range spanning host halo masses from $\sim 10^{11}$ to $10^{14}~M_{\mathrm{\odot}}$ and subhalo masses from $\sim 10^6$ to $10^{13}~M_{\mathrm{\odot}}$.

-Our main findings are as follows: \begin{enumerate} \item The fraction of core-collapsed (sub)halos peaks at a velocity scale set by the SIDM cross section (Figure~\ref{fig:f_cc}).
-This is the first demonstration of the core-collapsed fraction turnover using cosmological simulations. \item SIDM subhalo abundances are suppressed by $\approx 50\%$ relative to CDM in LMC, MW, and Group hosts, but are not altered in low-mass clusters (Figure~\ref{fig:shmf}). \item (Sub)halos' inner density profile slopes are sensitive to the SIDM cross section amplitude and the velocity at which it transitions from a $v^{-4}$ to $v^0$ scaling (Figure~\ref{fig:density_slopes}). \end{enumerate}
+Our main findings, which apply to the SIDM models shown in Figure~\ref{fig:xsec}, are as follows: \begin{enumerate} \item The fraction of core-collapsed (sub)halos peaks at a velocity scale set by the SIDM cross section (Figure~\ref{fig:f_cc}).
+This is the first demonstration of the core-collapsed fraction turnover using cosmological simulations. \item SIDM subhalo abundances are suppressed by $\approx 50\%$ relative to CDM in LMC, MW, and Group hosts but are not altered in low-mass clusters (Figure~\ref{fig:shmf}). \item (Sub)halos' inner density profile slopes are sensitive to the SIDM cross-section amplitude and the velocity at which it transitions from a $v^{-4}$ to $v^0$ scaling (Figure~\ref{fig:density_slopes}). \end{enumerate}

 This work serves as a compilation and first data release of SIDM Concerto.
 Given the upcoming influx of small-scale structure data (e.g., \citealt{Bechtol220307354,Chakrabarti220306200}), we anticipate that these simulations will provide a foundation to search for evidence of DM self-interactions using observations of isolated and satellite galaxies, strong lens systems, stellar streams, and beyond.